 - In a small skillet, add the onion, beef stock, spices (except for the fresh thyme), and Worcestershire with a drizzle of olive oil.

-- Cook the onion mixture over medium-high, stirring occasionally, until the onion is very soft and most of the liquid has evaporated.
+- Cook the onion mixture over medium heat, stirring occasionally, until the onion is very soft and most of the liquid has evaporated.
 This will take about 45 minutes, more or less depending on your stove and the skillet you use.
 A nonstick skillet works great for this!

 - Cut the cheese slices into 8 pieces each – enough to yield two small squares per fillo cup.